openedx/edx-platform/openedx/core/djangoapps/course_apps/docs/decisions/001-course-apps.rst

 if it is `pip install`ed in the same environment in which edx-platform is running.

-To make the feature available for use, you need to now [enable a feature flag](https://github.com/edx/edx-platform/blob/636b2ca4c5add531cfce755fdb8965599acd79e0/lms/envs/common.py#L531-L543).
+To make the feature *available* for use, you need to now [enable a feature flag](https://github.com/edx/edx-platform/blob/636b2ca4c5add531cfce755fdb8965599acd79e0/lms/envs/common.py#L531-L543).
 Until this is set course authors/admins will [not even see the option of enabling this for their course](https://github.com/edx/edx-platform/blob/636b2ca4c5add531cfce755fdb8965599acd79e0/cms/djangoapps/models/settings/course_metadata.py#L91-L93).
 For course apps this is where the availability check comes in.

-Finally, once `edxnotes` has been enabled via the feature flag, an option will now show up in the advanced settings page of studio that allows you to enable it for a particular course.
+In the case of `edxnotes`, after setting the above feature flag, an option will show up in the advanced settings page of studio that allows you to *enable* the `edxnotes` for a particular course.
 If this value is true, then edxnotes will be enabled for the course.

 In the case of Course Apps, the standard plugin API will automatically discover all installed apps.
-We will then filter out all apps that return a false value in their availability check.
+Inactive apps will be filtered out during the availability check.

 Course App Plugin Class
 -----------------------